 If you have a home littered with crafts or you’re struggling to figure out what to do with them all–or if you have a craft closet stuffed full of supplies that you never get to use–consider turning that crafting business into extra spending money.

 You can set up at local craft fairs to sell your wares or put together an online shop to help expand your reach and discover just how many people will fall in love with your products.

 Make sure to do some market research, especially if you’re going to be selling online.

 Are there enough buyers to support your plans and make it worth your hourly wage?
 These simple questions can help you find the right corner of the market for you.

-One of my favorite small business ideas for women is taking pictures.
+One of my favorite small business ideas for women is taking and selling pictures.
 You have the best kid pictures in your friend group.

 People are always asking you how you get your kids in such great poses, but to you, it’s just intuitive!
 Perhaps you have a gift for seeing something through the eye of your camera that others fail to notice.

 Whatever the case, consider how you can turn that talent into a productive home-based business.
 Do some kids’ or family photography, or take your talents beyond that and try shooting weddings, graduation photos, or other important life events!